Dear fellow NRI Investor/Trader,

 Other things to keep in mind

 - Stock holding of an NRI can’t exceed 10% in any Indian listed company.

 - NRI can trade only delivery based.
 No intraday trading on equity/stocks allowed.

 - NRI can trade only equity and equity F&O. No currency or commodity trading allowed.

 NRI at Zerodha

-- Currently we are servicing only such clients who have their PIS account with Axis, HDFC or Yes bank.
+- Currently, we are servicing only such clients who have their PIS account with Axis, Indusind, HDFC Bank, Yes Bank and IDFC First Bank.
 We are in the process of tying up with more banks.

 - As you can see that there is an incremental effort involved in servicing NRI clients as compared to a resident client, the brokerage is Rs.200/executed order for Equity (0.1% or Rs 200 whichever is lower) & Equity F&O is charged at Rs.100 per order.